PLUG LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Plug Power Inc. ("Plug" or the "Company") (NASDAQ: PLUG) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Plug Power Inc. ("Plug" or the "Company") ( PLUG) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Plug investors who were adversely affected by alleged securities fraud between August 9, 2022 and March 1, 2023.
+The lawsuit on behalf of Plug investors has been commenced in the United States District Court for the District of Delaware.
+Affected investors purchased or otherwise acquired certain Plug Power Inc. securities between August 9, 2022 and March 1, 2023.
 Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: According to the filed complaint, Plug was unable to effectively manage its supply chain and product manufacturing, resulting in reduced revenues and margins, increased inventory levels, and several large deals being delayed until at least 2023, among other issues.
 As a result, defendant’s statements about the Company’s business, operations, prospects, and ability to effectively manage its supply chain and production lacked a reasonable basis.

-WHAT'S NEXT?
-If you suffered a loss in Plug during the relevant time frame, you have until June 12, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in Plug during the relevant timeframe, you have until June 12, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.